 In other words: Schmidt wanted to decouple war guilt from foreign policy.

-When he returned from a visit to the Gulf kingdom in April 1981, Israeli premier Menachem Begin couldn’t hold back his anger.
-In an attack that shocked contemporary observers, he accused Schmidt of complicity in Nazi war crimes, claiming (without proof) that he had watched as resistance fighters were “strung up with piano wire.”
+When Schmidt returned from a visit to the Gulf kingdom in April 1981, Israeli premier Menachem Begin couldn’t hold back his anger.
+In an attack that shocked contemporary observers, he accused the German chancellor of complicity in Nazi war crimes, claiming (without proof) that Schmidt had watched as resistance fighters were “strung up with piano wire.”